 Since the end of February 2022, Putin’s army has tried to besiege the city, conquering the villages north and east of the city.
 Tzircuy, Ruska Lozova, Vilkhivka, and Mala Rohan become theaters of violent battles during the Russian invasion operation.

 In Kharkiv, the majority of civilians who did not decide to enlist with the Civilian Territorial Defense (militias) leave the city.
 Like the capital Kyiv, but even more violently the urban center is hit daily by Russian artillery.
 The Saltivka district, the most battered by grads and missiles, becomes the icon of destruction.
 The remaining people find refuge inside the metro stop, along the shelters, and inside the wagons to escape the bombing.
-More than six hundred people lived underground for two months, without primary services, without water and food, other than that distributed by volunteer associations.
+More than six hundred people lived underground for two months, without primary services, water, and food, other than that distributed by volunteer associations.

 After two months of violent clashes, in May, the Ukrainian forces manage to push back the Russian units, which were trying to surround the city, towards the Russian border.